 When using SDI-12, the datalogger must control the multiplexer.
-Use the CABLE4CBL-L cable to connect the AVW200 to the multiplexer if the vibrating wire sensors contain a thermistor (see FIGURE 4-5).
+Use the CABLE4CBL-L cable to connect the AVW200 to the multiplexer if the vibrating wire sensors contain a thermistor (see Figure 4.5.2-1).
 Use the CABLE3CBL-L or equivalent cable if the vibrating wire sensors do not contain a thermistor.
-The CLK and RESET lines on the multiplexer are used instead of the CLK and RESET lines on the AVW200.
+The CLK and RESET lines of the AVW200 are not used.